471VE/Pre-trained-Faster-Grad-CAM-demo/readme.md

 ## Running the program

+### Using virtualenv

-The following tutorial assumes that you have Python 3 installed.
+The following tutorial assumes that you have Python 3.7-3.9 installed since it is required by TensorFlow.
+Otherwise, skip this step and go to the next one.

 First, install <b>virtualenv</b> by running